Uniform Deconvolution for Poisson Point Processes: Deconvolution of Genomic data

 \section{Deconvolution of Genomic data}

-Next generation sequencing technologies (NGS) has allowed the fine mapping of eukaryotes replication origins that constitute the starting points of chromosomes duplication.
+Next generation sequencing technologies (NGS) have allowed the fine mapping of eukaryotes replication origins that constitute the starting points of chromosomes duplication.
 To maintain the stability and integrity of genomes, replication origins are under a very strict spatio-temporal control, and part of their positioning has been shown to be associated with cell differentiation \citep{PCA14}.
 The spatial organization has become central to better understand genomes architecture and regulation.
 However, the positioning of replication origins is subject to errors, since any NGS-based high-throughput mapping consists of peak-calling based on the detection of an exceptional enrichment of short reads \cite{PCA14}.
-Consequently, the true position of the replication starting point is unknown, but rather inferred from genomic intervals.
+Consequently, the true positions of the replication starting points are unknown, but rather inferred from genomic intervals.
 The spatial control of replication being very strict, the precise quantification of the density of origins along chromosomes is central, but should account for this imprecision of the mapping step.
-If this density is estimated without deconvolution, Figure \ref{fig:appli} shows that the naive estimator does not provide much information regarding the shape of the origins density along the genome, whereas our calibrated estimator (based on the second hybrid tuning procedure) perfectly illustrates the inhomogeneous nature of the replication starting points along the first human chromosome.
-In this illustration, parameter $a$ has been estimated as the average length of the genomic intervals.
+The interval shape of the data makes the uniform assumption of the noise particularly appropriate.
+However, other types of distributions could be considered.
+We compare our results to those obtained by the estimator proposed by \cite{MR2045631} and implemented in the R package \texttt{fDKDE}, which was developed to handle errors with Gaussian distribution.
+Both deconvolution estimators provide an intensity estimation that is less smooth than the one obtained without accounting for the error positioning.
+However, the estimator of \cite{MR2045631} identifies three regions with a high density of origins while ours shows several sharp peaks which suggests the existence of clusters of origins, the location of which can be precisely identified.

+The comparison shows that the Gaussian-based estimator is overly smooth regarding the underlying biological process.
+Indeed, replication origins are known to be organized according to the so-called replication domains that are $\leq 1$Mb on average \citep{pmid25409831}.
+The deconvoluted estimator based on uniform errors provides an intensity that shows peaks that are approximatively $\leq 1$Mb wide, whereas the Gaussian-based estimator shows clusters of size $\sim 3$Mb.